top of page

 Beginner's Checklist

-Once you have the boxes checked (including reserving your spot at www.elevatedfitness.com/book), it’s time to pull the trigger.
-If you are feeling nervous, that’s totally normal!
+On the day of your first class, if you are feeling nervous, that’s totally normal!
 To help ease your nerves, we will share with you everything you can expect out of your first class.

 When you arrive, you’ll be asked to complete a quick online waiver.
-You can fill this out ahead of time if you prefer here.
-Please let your instructor know if you have any metal allergies, injuries, or medical conditions we should be aware of.
-If you do—no worries at all!
+You can optionally fill this out ahead of time if you prefer here.
+Please let your instructor know if you have any injuries or medical conditions we should be aware of.
+If you do, no worries at all!
 Just be sure you’ve received clearance from your doctor to participate in full physical activity.
 Once you’re cleared, we’re happy to offer modifications to suit your needs.
-Open communication is always welcome here—we want you to feel safe, supported, and empowered.
+Open communication is always welcome here.
+We want you to feel safe, supported, and empowered.💜

 a woman in an aerial hoop